 Push Notification or push messaging is really a powerful tool used by brands to help them re-engage users and retain them back.
-But, it is to be ensured that it is used the right way so that it becomes beneficial to the users, making them aware of latest news and delivering them updates based on their area of interest.
+But, it is to be ensured that it is used the right way so that it becomes beneficial to the users, making them aware of the latest news and delivering them updates based on their area of interest.
 Beware that it can be disastrous if not used the right way without any strategy.
 If you want to improve the KPI for Push Notification, then avoid these mistakes.
 So, what are those mistakes you need to avoid while sending the web and mobile push notifications?
-Check them out.

 How to correct it: Always remember that Push Notifications are for alerting the user.
-For example messages with expiring offer or time-bound deals or price drop alert or some new post that you have written should be sent as push notification messages as they need immediate attention.
-Notifications are meant to create urgency for user so that they can take immediate action.
+For example, messages with expiring offer or time-bound deals or price drop alert or some new post that you have written should be sent as push notification messages as they need immediate attention.
+Notifications are meant to create urgency for the user so that they can take immediate action.
 Push Notifications are for real-time consumption.
 Check out the 5 different types of push notification messages consumers love to receive.
 If you want to send a specific detail then make sure when they click and land, that page has the prefilled detail of the customer.

 How to correct it: Collect your customer/subscriber profile.
 Try to understand the right time when they are most active.
 You can also check your analytics data to understand the time-zones when most of your users are online.
 If you are using PushEngage, then you don’t have to worry.
-The dashboard gives you a complete insight on which day and time you have higher click rate.
+The dashboard gives you a complete insight on which day and time you have a higher click rate.
 You can also use segmentation based on states/country and schedule notifications according to the country of that user.
 Using this insight you can send notifications at the right time.
-Studies show that the read-rate of messages during the weekdays are higher compared to the weekends.
+Studies show that the read-rate of messages during the weekdays is higher compared to the weekends.
 Messages send between 12 noon to 5 pm are tentative to get more response.
-Apparently, this will lead in achieving a better ROI.
+Apparently, this will lead to achieving a better ROI.

 How to correct it: Set the right frequency for all your notifications.
 Check out the best timing for sending notifications and schedule them accordingly.
 As a thumb rule, 2-3 notifications per day are a good number.
-Be clear that push notifications are alert messages and is meant to be sent only if the message needs immediate attention.
+Be clear that push notifications are alert messages and are meant to be sent only if the message needs immediate attention.
 Rather than sending regular messages and annoying the user, it is better to avoid such actions.

 How to correct it: Use proven call to action words and phrases in your messages.
 Few examples of Call to Action message would include: “Expiring in 1 hour”, “Limited Time Offer”, “Final Call”, “Hurry Up”, etc. Since the amount of text is limited, use some images that denote clear action.
 Images have better response rates.
 The easiest way to do this is using PushEngage which has the option to add larger images along with logo and text.
-You can check out the recent case study on How CouponRani increased their revenue by 15% using PushEngage Push Notifications.
+You can check out the recent case study on How CouponRani increased its revenue by 15% using PushEngage Push Notifications.

-- Sending Push Messages Without Proper Planning – Similar to any other marketing campaign, proper planning should be there while inducting push notification to your marketing activity.
+Similar to any other marketing campaign, proper planning should be there while inducting push notification to your marketing activity.
 Without proper planning, you won’t be able to extract the full benefit of using push notifications.

 - Want to re-engage the user